Periplaneta americana (L.)

 During the winter, these little buggers come inside, seeking warmth and readily available food.
 They often enter homes through sewer connections, under doors, around plumbing, and through air ducts.

 Insecticide sprays can be used to create perimeters or barriers around baseboards and doors.
-Bait traps, insecticide granulars, and dusters are all effective means of getting rid of roaches.
+Bait traps, insecticide granules, and dusters are all effective means of getting rid of roaches.

-For a complete cockroach treatment plan, contact our team using the form below.
+For a complete cockroach treatment plan, contact the Arrow Exterminators team using the form below.